99 Terms You Need To Know When You’re New To Tech

 Stop wondering and start learning the tech terms you need with these 99 easy-to-understand explanations.

 When you’re new to tech, it can feel like you’ve stumbled into a conversation where everyone knows what they’re talking about—except, of course, you.
 Even after you’ve broken in, the moment you meet with a different team or tackle a new type of project, the jargon and acronyms start shifting all over again.
 Well, enough with the frantic Googling every time someone says “CTR” “CTO” and “CMS.”

 Sometimes a short and simple explanation is all you need to get your head around a new concept.
-And that’s exactly what we have here: a jargon-free, plain-English tech dictionary, if you will, of 99 fundamental terms you’ll need if you’re considering a career shift into tech.
-Trust us, we know—these are the terms the Skillcrush team uses all the time in our online tech courses (and our free 10-day coding bootcamp, too!).
+And that’s exactly what we have here: a jargon-free, plain-English tech dictionary, if you will, of 99 fundamental tech terms you’ll need if you’re considering a career shift into tech.
+Trust us, we know—these are the terms the Skillcrush team uses all the time in our online tech courses (and our free online coding and design bootcamp, too!).

 Tech Terms 101: Social Media